PaloAltoNetworks/ansible-pan/README.rst

 Documentation
 -------------

-Each module is documented in docs/modules, you can also look at the documentation online at http://panwansible.readthedocs.io/en/develop/ under *modules* section
+Each module is documented in docs/modules, you can also look at the documentation online at http://panwansible.readthedocs.io/ under *modules* section

-How to Rebuild documentation?
+**How to build doc's locally?**

 Using Docker::

-    $ docker run -it -v <PATH_TO_REPO>/ansible-pan/docs/:/documents/ ivanbojer/spinx-with-rtd
+    $ docker run -it -v <PATH_TO_REPO>/ansible-pan/:/documents/ ivanbojer/spinx-with-rtd
+    $ cd docs
     $ make html

 Using Spinx::